-The code for NAF-SEG and the precipitation time series intercomparison data used in this evaluation will be made available in a suitable online repository.
+The code for NAF-SEG and the precipitation time series intercomparison data used in this evaluation are available at https://doi.org/10.20383/101.0243.

 Author contribution

 A.R. is the lead author and was responsible for the processing and analysis of these data.
 A.R. also completed much of the coding required to implement the data processing.
 C.S. oversaw the development of this project and provided guidance in the analysis and the development of this manuscript.
 A.B. designed and coded the NAF filters and provided guidance in the analysis and in the writing of this manuscript.